Amplitude vs Heap: A Detailed Comparison

 What is HockeyStack?

-HockeyStack is an end-to-end analytics tool for SaaS companies.
-It unifies marketing, revenue, sales, and product data into one dashboard with no code so that you can understand what really drives revenue at your SaaS.
-It’s completely no code, and it doesn’t require any setup.
+HockeyStack is an end-to-end analytics and attribution tool that’s used by over 7000 SaaS companies.
+It unifies product, marketing, revenue, and sales data into one dashboard with no code so that you can understand what really drives revenue at your SaaS.

 On top of custom dashboards, HockeyStack has other features too, such as

-HockeyStack has three pricing plans, all of which have a 14-day trial with a 30-day refund guarantee.
+HockeyStack has two pricing plans, both of which have a 14-day trial with a 30-day refund guarantee.

 You can check out the pricing page here.